 ).
 These API constitute the main programming model of the client and will be kept as stable as possible. -

 Service Provider Interfaces (SPI): those are interfaces to implement mainly technical behavior in the client.
 They are not meant to be used to implement application logic.
-Application developers may have to refer to them in the configuration phase and if they want to custom some internal behavior in the client.
+Application developers may have to refer to them in the configuration phase and if they want to customize some internal behavior of the client.
 SPI include interfaces and classes in the

 com.rabbitmq.stream.codec